 If you think the Himalayans look like a fluffy Siamese cat with Persian features, you will be right.

-Their eyes are always blue, but their majestic coat comes in several pointed colors.
+Their eyes are always blue, but their majestic coat comes in several pointed colors, including lilac and cream.

 Unlike Siamese, the Himalayan is a laid-back cat who is unlikely to cause havoc around the house.

 They would rather nap than run, chase, or walk after you meowing for attention.

 You would rarely find a Himalayan somewhere up high since they like to stay close to the ground.

 These cats also don’t mind being alone in the house and enjoy interactive toys, despite their reputation as a dumb cat breed.